arpit6232/arduino-library/README.md

-# Harvard_TinyMLx Arduino Library
+# Arduino Library for Camera Frame Detection Over Jetson

-Source code and examples for using and testing your Tiny Machine Learning Kit and Shield.

-This library also includes:
+This library includes:
 1) A modified verison of the 0.0.2 version of the OV767X Library for Arduino (Copyright (c) 2020 Arduino SA) which is based on [Linux Kernel](https://www.kernel.org) V4L2 driver for OmniVision OV7670 cameras - which was created by Jonathan Corbet.

-2) Modified examples from the 2.4.0-Alpha version of the TensorFlow_Lite for Microcontrollers Library.
+2) Modified version of 2.4.0-Alpha version of the TensorFlow_Lite for Microcontrollers Library.
 (Copyright (c) 2021 TensorFlow Team at Google) [https://www.tensorflow.org/lite/microcontrollers](https://www.tensorflow.org/lite/microcontrollers)

+3) Integration with Jetson Nano

 == License ==